Having beautiful hair starts with a healthy scalp. And nature has everything you need to pamper it!

 You have to wash it every 2 days, your roots lack volume and sometimes your head itches or you get dandruff.

 Sebum is essential for protecting hair but if it is produced in excess, it covers the scalp causing it to become greasy, in turn giving your hair an oily appearance.
 At best you get flat hair, and at worst an itchy scalp and dandruff.
 By determining the cause of the sebum imbalance we can find natural and effective solutions – this also means you won’t have to wash your hair as often any more!

 Tightness, painful roots, itching... like the skin of the face or body, the scalp is sometimes sensitive and becomes uncomfortable.
 In addition to itching, dandruff (dry dandruff) may occur when the scalp flora changes under the effect of the numerous aggressive agents it faces on a daily basis (pollution or stress to name to name but a few).

 You have flaky skin, itching and feel embarrassed in public.

 There are two types of dandruff depending on what affects your scalp: dry (when there is irritation) or oily (when there is excess sebum).
 The first kind look like small white snowflakes that are first attached to the scalp and then embarrassingly end up covering your shoulders and clothes.
 Whereas oily dandruff flakes are larger, don’t get on your clothes but are visible on the surface.

 Your hair lacks shine, volume and easily becomes greasy.

 Pollution has a strong impact on the health of your hair and scalp on a daily basis.
 It suffocates it, preventing it from protecting and nourishing the hair causing it to weaken or even worse, fall out!
-Therefore, detox is a good solution to cleanse and purify your scalp and hair naturally so the scalp is able to recharge itself and remain strong.
+Therefore, the scalp will sometimes need a detox to be able to recharge itself and remain strong.